9-5-pursuit/module-three-study-guide/01-npm-for-react.md

 ```

 ## Exporting a Variable

 - What does the `default` keyword do?

 ```js
 export default message;
 ```

 ## Importing a Module

+- The import name `importedMessage` doesn't match the export name `message` from above.
+Is that ok?

 ```js
 import importedMessage from "./messages.js";
 ```

 ## Exporting & Importing Multiple Variables

+- These import and export names do match, why is that?
+- Could we change them to not match?

 ```js
 // messages.js
 export { message, anotherMessage };